Mr4k/blog/content/texture-optimization.md

 3. Come up with a list of the most promising neighborhoods in the example image(s)
 4. Compare the most promising candidate neighborhoods in the example image(s) to the neighborhood around the center pixel and pick the most similar one.
 5. Fill the center pixel in the output image with the color of the center pixel in the best matching neighborhood.

+One last important detail is that the algorithm works on filling multiple empty pixels in parallel to take full advantage of multi core cpus.

 **Missteps and Micro optimizations**
 Now it was time to optimize.
 The first thing I did was to run the program on a few sample inputs with the xcode instruments profiler (partly because I had never used it).
 I used a cool [library](https://www.reddit.com/r/rust/comments/b20eca/introducing_cargoinstruments_zerohassle_profiling/) which makes it easier to use instruments with rust .
 Using instruments I was able to see how much each instruction contributed to the overall runtime of the program.